 1. Think of travel like dating.

 You didn’t just marry the first hot young thing.
-Well, maybe you did but realistically it takes most of us quite a few dates to figure out the type of companion that best compliments our personality.
+Well, maybe you did… but realistically it takes most of us quite a few dates to figure out the type of companion that best compliments our personality.

 Travel is no different.
 You have to get out there and do it to figure out how you like to travel.
 Finding your travel style is just like dating; you’ll try out a lot of different things until you find the best travel fit for you.

 We had a first date with Budapest back in 2009.
 We eased our way in on that first trip with seeing the usual sights, but we did it on a segway.
-Tim will never let me live it down that I managed to run my segway into a wall and break it and then kill our guide’s too.
+Tim will never let me live it down that I managed to run my segway into a wall and break it, and then kill our guide’s too.
 But it’s a funny story that always makes us smile.
 And we went back for a few more dates, getting way off the beaten path with things like caving beneath Budapest and wine tasting in a secret cave on the Buda Hill.

 The thing is that you never know what’s right for you until you get out there and give things a try.